hiyd-uk/hiyd.uk/privacy.md

 - No data portability is needed as everything stays on your device
 - You maintain complete control over your information

-This privacy-first approach ensures your Jekyll content and usage patterns remain completely private and under your control.
+This privacy-first approach ensures your content and usage patterns remain completely private and under your control.